Automaticity of non-positively curved $k$-fold triangle groups: The language of lexicographically first geodesics

 For estimating the curvature of the geodesic segments $g$ and $g'$, we use the same vertex curvature analysis as in Lemma \ref{catacomb}.
 We start with $g'$.
 As before, denote by ${m'}_i^{(j)}$-gons the number of ${n'}_i^{(j)}$-gons, ${n'}_i^{(j)}\geq 6$, that are $g'$-cells with $j\in\{0,1,2\}$ $g'$-adjacent triangles.
 Further, denote by $s'$ the number of $g'$-adjacent triangles.
-Unlike in Lemma \ref{catacomb} we are not looking to retract the disk diagram, so the bounds on the maximal positive curvature of $g'$-cells will be different. \\
+Unlike in Lemma \ref{catacomb} we are not looking to retract the disk diagram, so the bounds on the maximal positive curvature of $g'$-cells will be different.

 As $g'$ is a combinatorial geodesic, the maximal number of positive vertices on an ${n'}_i^{(0)}$-gon is $\frac{{n'}_i^{(0)}}{2}-1$.
-For ${n'}_i^{(1)}$-gons it is $\frac{{n'}_i^{(1)}}{2}-1$, and for ${n'}_i^{(2)}$-gons it is $\frac{{n'}_i^{(2)}}{2}$.\\
+For ${n'}_i^{(1)}$-gons it is $\frac{{n'}_i^{(1)}}{2}-1$, and for ${n'}_i^{(2)}$-gons it is $\frac{{n'}_i^{(2)}}{2}$.

-Also, as before, for every ${n'}_i^{(0)}$-gon, we get two negatively curved vertices on $g'$ and for every ${n'}_i^{(1)}$-gon one, so, by excluding the end vertices, we get that there are is at least $\sum_i\frac{2{m'}_i^{(0)}+{m'}_i^{(1)}-2}{2}\frac{\pi}{3}$ negative curvature on $g'$. \\
+Also, as before, for every ${n'}_i^{(0)}$-gon, we get two negatively curved vertices on $g'$ and for every ${n'}_i^{(1)}$-gon one, so, by excluding the end vertices, we get that there are is at least $\sum_i\frac{2{m'}_i^{(0)}+{m'}_i^{(1)}-2}{2}\frac{\pi}{3}$ negative curvature on $g'$.

 Finally, any ${n'}^{(0)}$-gon is either not $g'$-maximally positively curved, which means that the total curvature over $g'$ is $\pi/3$ smaller than it could be, or it is $g'$-maximally positively curved and, by Lemma \ref{maximally positive}, produces $-\frac{\pi}{3}$ extra curvature with another $g'$-maximally positively curved ${n'}^{(0)}$-gon, if such exists.
 This extra negative curvature either comes from a non-$g$-cell $c$ between the ${n'}^{(0)}$-gons or from one of the $g$-cells between them not being maximally curved in this context.
+It is encoded either through vertex curvature, which means it is in the sum $\kappa_{\mathcal{D}}^v(g')$, or it is encoded through the face curvature of a triangular cell that is not a $g$-cell.
 There are no cut points on $g'$ because of how $\mathcal{D}$ was defined.
-In total, there is at least $({m'}_i^{(0)}-1)\frac{\pi}{3}$ of extra negative curvature for every $i$.\\
+In total, there is at least $({m'}_i^{(0)}-1)\frac{\pi}{3}$ of extra negative curvature for every $i$.

-As for the curvature of $g'$-adjacent faces that was not accounted for above (as a cell $c$ from Lemma \ref{maximally positive}), we have $g'$-cells contributing $-\sum_i\sum_{0\leq j\leq2} {m'}_i^{(j)}\left({n'}_i^{(j)}-6\right)\frac{\pi}{3}$ to the curvature and their $g'$-adjacent triangles contributing $-s'\pi$.\\
+As for the curvature of $g'$-adjacent faces that was not accounted for above (as a cell $c$ from Lemma \ref{maximally positive}), we have $g'$-cells contributing $-\sum_i\sum_{0\leq j\leq2} {m'}_i^{(j)}\left({n'}_i^{(j)}-6\right)\frac{\pi}{3}$ to the curvature and their $g'$-adjacent triangles contributing $-s'\pi$.